 Your plastic surgeon will remove any excess breast skin and tighten your breast tissue for a more youthful appearance and better support.
 They may also reconstruct your areolas to compliment your new breast shape.

 Women with saline implants can deflate their implants quickly and easily without undergoing surgery.
 Your doctor will place you under local anesthesia and drain your implants.
 This process takes about an hour and you are free to go after you the treatment is over.
 You may decide to schedule a breast lift or breast implants removal at a later date if you want to update the look of your breasts.

 How to Recover After Breast Implant Removal

-The process for recovering from breast implant removal is very similar to the initial breast augmentation recovery period.
+The process for recovering from this surgery is very similar to the initial breast augmentation recovery period.
 You want to make sure that you’re giving your body plenty of rest, hydration, and care.

 After your procedure, you will need to stay home from work for about one week to make sure your body gets all the rest it needs to heal.
 You will still want to take it easy at work, though, and steer clear of heavy lifting or strenuous activities.
 Women with office jobs may find they can return to work sooner than women who work more physically demanding jobs, such as hairstylists or nurses.
 Trust your body through the healing process and know that you’re doing your body a favor by resting as much as possible.

 Whether you want to simply downsize or revamp the look and feel of your breasts entirely, a breast implant removal is a great place to start.
 Contact our caring professionals at eSSe Plastic Surgery in Fort Lauderdale, FL to see how we can help you today.